DPDK/grout/README.md

 # grout # a graph router based on DPDK

+`grout` stands for *Graph Router*.
+As a common English word, *"grout"* is a dense fluid that hardens to fill gaps between floor tiles.

 `grout` is a DPDK based network processing application.
 It uses the [rte_graph] library for data path processing.